Switzerland: International Studies and Multilateral Diplomacy

-Examine the strategies and responses of intergovernmental, supranational, and regional organizations to current challenges in the international system.
+Examine intergovernmental, supranational, and regional organizations’ strategies for and responses to current challenges in the international system.

-While the city retains much of its French heritage and Swiss culture, Geneva’s population is truly international, with a unique microculture of social and political organizations.
+While Geneva retains much of its French heritage and Swiss culture, its population is truly international, with a unique micro-culture of social and political organizations.

 From its base in Geneva, this program provides a thorough background in international studies, using an experiential, case study approach.
 The program addresses the most contemporary international issues, with classroom seminars supplemented by lectures and briefings at international and nongovernmental organizations, including United Nations agencies, the Red Cross, and platforms of the World Trade Organization.

-Interactive research studies and field excursions in Switzerland, France, and Belgium deepen students' understanding of the challenges faced by organizations that foster multilateral diplomacy, peace building, human rights, environmental accountability, international trade, and global cooperation.
+Interactive research studies and field excursions in France and Belgium deepen students' understanding of the challenges faced by organizations that foster multilateral diplomacy, peacebuilding, human rights, environmental accountability, international trade, and global cooperation.

 Congratulations to SIT Switzerland alum Christopher Longman!

-Christopher’s essay on private military contractors and humanitarian missions—written during his semester with SIT—was a cover story on the student academic journal, The Globe, at the Elliott School of International Affairs, at George Washington University.
+Christopher’s essay on private military contractors and humanitarian missions—written during his semester with SIT — was a cover story in the student academic journal, The Globe, at the Elliott School of International Affairs, at George Washington University.